kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 - [Hard Buffer](<../Techniques/Save Buffering#hard-buffers>) to skip Carth/Bastila's conversation
 - Exit the apartment
 - After loading, use a [Map CS Skip](<../Techniques/Map Cutscene Skips>) to Transit Back into Javyar's Cantina
-  - *Party: Add Bastila during the [Map CS Skip](<../Techniques/Map Cutscene Skips>)*
+  - *Party: Add Zaalbar during the [Map CS Skip](<../Techniques/Map Cutscene Skips>)*
 - Activate Solo Mode and run MC into the cantina
-- Canderous talks to you
+- Canderous accosts you
-- `Level Bastila to 4: Recommended Attribute, Save Skills, Burst of Speed`
-  - If Bastila cannot level yet, take this level as soon as it becomes available
-  - ***Optional:** In Gameplay settings, enable Auto-Level for Party Members.
-This saves having to manually auto-level in a couple places, but you must remember to turn the setting off when you start a new run!*
+- *Equip: Mission's Vibroblade to Zaalbar's mainhand*
-- Exit the cantina as Bastila and run back to elevator to Upper City
+- Exit the cantina as Zaalbar
-  - Use Bastila's Force Speed for movement here
-  - If she didn't have a level ready, use MC instead (should have Alacrity active)
+- ***For the rest of Taris, [Save Teleports](<../Techniques/Save Teleporting>) are the fastest form of movement.***
+- As Zaalbar, [Save Teleport](<../Techniques/Save Teleporting>) to Upper City North
-- In Upper City, Activate Solo Mode to leave MC/Bastila at elevator
+- In the Upper City, Activate Solo Mode to leave MC at elevator
-- Run to Droid Shop in Upper City North
+- [Save Teleport](<../Techniques/Save Teleporting>) Zaalbar to Droid Shop
 - Talk to Janice Nall: 2,2,1 (-4 DSP)
-- *Party: Add T3 when prompted*
+- *Party: Add T3, Keep Zaalbar when prompted*
-- Swap to the party member near the elevator and Deactivate Solo Mode
+- Swap to Zaalbar and Deactivate Solo Mode
 - Click the elevator and mash the conversation
   - This warps the entire party to the elevator and gives you control of the MC
-- Run to Sith Base (with Bastila's Force Speed or MC's Alacrity)
+- Swap to T3 and [Save Teleport](<../Techniques/Save Teleporting>) to the Sith Base entrance
-  - You can also [Save Teleport](<../Techniques/Save Teleporting>) with T3 if Bastila is still not level 4
-- [Hard Buffer](<../Techniques/Save Buffering#hard-buffers>) to skip T3's door opening cutscene
-- *Party: Remove Bastila, Add Zaalbar*
-- *Equip Zaalbar: Mission's Vibroblade Mainhand, Vibroblade Offhand*
+  - When the fade out ends and the door is fully open, end this with a [Hard Buffer](<../Techniques/Save Buffering#hard-buffers>)
 - *Stims: Adrenal Strength on Zaalbar*
 - Enter Sith Base

 ### Sith Base

+***For most combat in the Sith Base, MC should use Flurry, Zaalbar should use Improved Power Attack, and T3 should use the Shield Disruptor.***

 - [Hard Buffer](<../Techniques/Save Buffering#hard-buffers>) to skip secretary conversation
   - If you miss, the conversation is 3,1
 - Kill both patrol droids at the end of the first hallway
 - Take right hallway and kill patrol droid
 - Defeat Sith soldiers in barracks
+  - These have higher AC, so T3's Shield Disruptor is particularly useful here
 - Loot footlocker for passcard with T3
-- As T3, [Hard Buffer](<../Techniques/Save Buffering#hard-buffers>) to skip Assault Droid intro CS
+- [Hard Buffer](<../Techniques/Save Buffering#hard-buffers>) to skip Assault Droid intro CS
 - Assault droid fight:
-  - Pause and use a Concussion Grenade on Assault Droid with T3
+  - Pause and use a Concussion Grenade on Assault Droid (preferably with T3 or Zaalbar)
+    - Whichever party member you buffered with is probably locked into an attack on the Assault Droid, so use a different one
   - MC attacks Assault Droid with Flurry
   - Zaalbar attacks Assault Droid with Improved Power Strike
   - T3 can use his Shield Disruptor to take out the Blaster Turrets (two shots each)
 - Enter the elevator
 - Recommended safety QS in case of death/bad luck
 - Sith Governor fight:
+  - Pause at the start and set up these actions
   - MC: Poison Grenade, then Flurry
   - Zaalbar: Sonic Grenade, then Improved Power Strike
-  - T3: Stun Ray x4, but keep queueing more Stun Rays until the Governor is stunned
+  - T3: Stun Ray x4
+  - Unpause to begin and keep queueing more of T3's Stun Rays until the Governor is stunned
-  - If desired, T3 can switch to Shield Disruptors if you need more damage once the Governor is stunned
+  - Once the governor is stunned, swap T3 to Shield Disruptors (especially if you get the round-one stun)
+  - The first disruptor clears out his shield, the rest do 20 damage
 - Loot both strongboxes and Sith Governor's corpse for Launch Codes
   - T3 can start to loot these during the fight if the Governor is about to die
-- Exit the Sith Base
+- Use T3 to [Save Teleport](<../Techniques/Save Teleporting>) out of the Sith Base

 ### Escaping Taris

-- *Party: Remove Zaalbar and T3, Add Bastila*
-- Enter the Lower City
+- [Save Teleport](<../Techniques/Save Teleporting>) as T3 to the Lower City and Javyar's Cantina
-- Immediately QS/QL to make sure the MC follows Bastila sufficiently
+  - You may need to QS/QL in Lower City to make sure the MC follows sufficiently
-- Enter Javyar's Cantina and talk to Canderous: 2
+- Enter Javyar's Cantina and talk to Canderous: 2,1
 - *Party: Add T3, Keep Canderous when prompted*
+- Watch the Malak/Saul CS
 - After loading in Davik's Estate, [Hard Buffer](<../Techniques/Save Buffering#hard-buffers>) to skip the Davik/Calo convo and fight
+- Switch to T3 and [Save Teleport](<../Techniques/Save Teleporting>) through the door on the right, and the next door
-- Switch to T3 to hack security terminal: 1,2,2,4,3
+- Hack security terminal: 1,2,2,4,3
-- Enter the Hangar
-- *Equip MC: Clothes or Nothing*
-- ***Optional:*** If you are *not* doing Krayt Skip on Tatooine, *Unequip Canderous and T3 entirely*
+- [Save Teleport](<../Techniques/Save Teleporting>) to enter the hangar and reach the Ebon Hawk
 - Board the Ebon Hawk, then use a [Map CS Skip](<../Techniques/Map Cutscene Skips>) to Return to Ebon Hawk
   - This skips the cutscenes between Taris and Dantooine, as well as the fighter skirmish